DanielEScherzer/website-content/src/Blog/posts/20251029-longhorn-php.md

 [How to Run an Accessibility WCAG Audit: Step-by-Step for Beginners][tutorial-wcag].
 It was fascinating to see how the guidelines for accessibility are actually presented, and to learn about common pitfalls for inaccessible websites.
-One of the tools (contrast) for checking accessibility was a Chrome plugin, and I decided to install the plugin and check the pages on my site.
+One of the tools for checking accessibility was a Chrome plugin, and I decided to install the plugin and check the pages on my site.
 I found two pages with accessibility issues:

-* the JavaScript demo from my undergrad thesis ([see here][thesis-interface])
+* the JavaScript demo from my undergrad thesis
+([see the demo][thesis-interface])
-* my blog post about the syntax highlighting plugin for CommonMark ([see here][blog-syntax-highlight])
+* my blog post about the syntax highlighting plugin for CommonMark ([read that blog post][blog-syntax-highlight])

 Given that the thesis interface page is meant to represent the version of the interface that I submitted as part of my thesis, I am not planning to change